Carson Hocevar

-Carson Scott Hocevar (born January 28, 2003) is an American professional dirt track and stock car racing driver.
-He competes full-time in the NASCAR Craftsman Truck Series, driving the No. 42 Chevrolet Silverado for Niece Motorsports, and part-time in the NASCAR Xfinity Series, driving the No. 77 Chevrolet Camaro for Spire Motorsports.
-He has also competed in the ARCA Menards Series and ARCA Menards Series West in the past.
+Carson Scott Hocevar (born January 28, 2003) is an American professional stock car racing driver.
+He competes full-time in the NASCAR Cup Series, driving the No. 77 Chevrolet Camaro ZL1 for Spire Motorsports.
+He has previously competed in the NASCAR Xfinity Series and the NASCAR Craftsman Truck Series.
+He is a former member of the Drivers Edge Development driver development system.

 Racing career

 Early career

-Hocevar began competing in quarter midgets at the age of 7, winning 79 feature races and 15 national championships.
-He started racing at Berlin Raceway in 2015 as a 12 year old and won the track's Outlaw Late Model championship.
-He won his first Super Late Model race at the track in 2016, but NASCAR stopped all drivers under 14 from competing from sanctioned tracks.
+Hocevar began competing in quarter midgets at the age of seven, winning 79 feature races and fifteen national championships.
+He started racing at Berlin Raceway in 2015 as a twelve year old and won the track's Outlaw Late Model championship.
+He won his first Super Late Model race at the track in 2016, but NASCAR stopped all drivers under fourteen from competing at sanctioned tracks.
 Hocevar returned in 2017 and won the track's Super Late Model championship.

 ARCA Menards Series

-Hocevar competed in 11 ARCA Menards Series races between 2018 and 2019, with 9 top ten finishes and 2 pole positions.
+Hocevar competed in eleven ARCA Menards Series races between 2018 and 2019, with nine top-ten finishes and two pole positions.

-In 2019, he joined the Driver's Edge Development Program.
+In 2019, Hocevar joined the Driver's Edge Development Program.